mirror/dd-wrt/src/router/python/Doc/reference/datamodel.rst

 :dfn:`Objects` are Python's abstraction for data.
 All data in a Python program is represented by objects or by relations between objects.
-(In a sense, and in conformance to Von Neumann's model of a "stored program computer," code is also represented by objects.)
+(In a sense, and in conformance to Von Neumann's model of a "stored program computer", code is also represented by objects.)

 .. index::